Dr. Amanda Golchin

 Dr. Golchin then attended the Pennsylvania College of Optometry in Philadelphia, Pennsylvania, where she earned her Doctor of Optometry (O.D.) degree.
 This rigorous 4-year program included clinical training in contact lenses (traditional and custom fit lenses), pediatrics, emergency care, low vision, and ocular disease (including Diabetic Retinopathy, Glaucoma, Macular degeneration and Cataracts).

-Dr. Amanda Golchin’s primary focus is on specialty contacts lenses for corneal diseases such as keratoconus and post-surgical complications.
-She gained extensive experience in this subspecialty by completing externships in ocular disease and specialty contact lenses at the Albany, NY Veterans Administration outpatient clinic and at a specialty contact lens practice in Miami, Florida.
+Dr. Amanda Golchin is an optometrist with a primary focus on specialty contacts lenses for corneal diseases such as keratoconus and post-surgical complications.
+As an eye doctor, she gained extensive experience in this subspecialty by completing externships in ocular disease and specialty contact lenses at the Albany, NY Veterans Administration outpatient clinic and at a specialty contact lens practice in Miami, Florida.
 She is a recipient of Blanchard’s “Excellence in Specialty Contact Lens Award”, Scleral Lens Education Society’s “Scleral Lens Basic Skills Certification”, as well as “Paragon CRT Contact Lens Certification” for fitting ortho-K lenses.

 Dr. Golchin is Board Certified to practice in Florida and she is a member of American Optometric Association (AOA), the Florida Optometric Association (FOA), the Palm Beach Optometric Association (PBOA), the National Keratoconus Foundation (NKCF) as well as the International Keratoconus Academy (IKA).